 When Lloyd Kahn turned 65 he tried skateboarding for the first time and unfortunately fell straight off and injured his hand.
-Never one to quit however, he strapped on full protective gear including a helmet, knee pads, reinforced gloves and elbow pads, before getting straight back on.
+Never one to quit however, he strapped on the protective gear before getting straight back on.
 Now as he approaches 80, Lloyd is still skateboarding and has no plans to slow down.

 65-year old Greta Pontarelli was diagnosed with osteoporosis two years ago, a condition that destroys bone density.
 To help keep her strength up doctors instructed her to participate in some form of strenuous physical activity.
 She began lifting weights, but found this too boring and started pole dancing.

 Greta went from strength to strength and in 2014 won first place in the pole sports world championship.
 She is now an internationally ranked pole artist and competes all over the world.
 Greata emphasises that pole dancing is great exercise and one enjoyed by many people of all ages.